Dephasing of planar Ge hole spin qubits due to 1/$\textit{f}$ charge noise: Results and discussion

-\textit{Results}.
-The dephasing rate $1/T_2^*$ is calculated for in-plane magnetic field $B_x$ and out-of-plane magnetic field $B_z$ separately as a function of the gate electric field $F$, magnitude of the magnetic field $B_x, B_z$, and the quantum dot radius $a_x, a_y$.
-These results are obtained by numerically diagonalizing $H$ and $\tilde{H}$ to get $\delta\varepsilon_Z(\bm{r}_{\mathrm{D}})$, the energy fluctuations due to defects.
+The dephasing rate $1/T_2^*$ is calculated for in-plane magnetic field $B_x$ and out-of-plane magnetic field $B_z$ separately as a function of the gate electric field $F$, magnitude of the magnetic field $B_x$ and $B_z$, and the quantum dot radius $a_x$ and $a_y$.
+These results are obtained by numerically diagonalizing $H$ and $\tilde{H}$ to get $\delta\varepsilon_Z(\bm{r}_{\text{D}})$, the energy fluctuations due to defects.
 This is then averaged over the sample following the methodology described above.

-Fig.\,\ref{Fig: 50nm In-Plane Ensemble Dephasing Rate Total} and Fig.\,\ref{Fig: 50nm OP-Plane Ensemble Dephasing Rate Total} present $1/T_2^*$ for a circular dot in the in-plane magnetic field and out-of-plane magnetic field respectively.
+Fig.\,\ref{Fig: 50nm In-Plane Ensemble Dephasing Rate Total} presents the dependence of $1/T_2^*$ on the top gate electric field for a circular dot, for both in-plane and out-of-plane magnetic fields.
 Given the vast difference in magnitude between the in-plane and out-of-plane $g$-factors, the range of the magnetic field is different for $B_x$ and $B_z$.
 To compare the parameter-dependence of the dephasing rate $1/T_2^*$ for different magnetic field orientations, the magnitude of $B$ is calculated by equating the qubit Zeeman splitting $\Delta_0$ for the two cases, ${\bm B} \parallel \hat{\bm x}$ and ${\bm B} \parallel \hat{\bm z}$.

-For $B_x$ we choose the experimental value of 0.67T \cite{Hendrickx2020NC}.
+For $B_x$, we choose the experimental value of 0.67\,T \cite{Hendrickx2020NC}.
 Due to the large out-of-plane Land{\'e} $g$-factor of Ge, the value of $B_z$ that corresponds to the same Zeeman energy is 7\,mT.
-In both cases the Zeeman energy is considerably smaller than the orbital splitting.

-We note that, whereas optimal operation points (`sweet spots') have been predicted as a function gate electric field in the single charge defect case in Refs.\,\cite{Wang2021, Bosco2021PRB, Malkoc2022}, these do not appear in the range of gate fields studied here, which corresponds to the upper limit of what is available experimentally , i.e., we find no `sweet spots'.
-The dephasing rate increases monotonically as a function of $F$ for fixed magnetic field in both cases, while the magnitude of the dephasing time is very similar for the two magnetic field orientations.
-The increase with $F$ can be understood by noting that $F$ enhances the Rashba spin-orbit coupling (RSOC).
-Dephasing rate increases with magnetic field.
+In both cases, the Zeeman energy is considerably smaller than the orbital splitting.
+We note that the dephasing rate increases monotonically as a function of $F$ for a fixed magnetic field in both cases, as the gate electric field $F$ enhances the Rashba spin-orbit coupling.
+However, in the range of gate electric fields considered, the dephasing rate only exhibits a small variation as a function of the top gate field.
+This implies that most of the dephasing is due to the interplay between the charge defect potentials and the spin-orbit terms present in the Luttinger-Kohn Hamiltonian.